 Which skill should I focus on first?

-Start with the skill that will have the biggest immediate impact in your role.
+Start with the one that will have the biggest immediate impact in your role.
 If you work closely with others, focus on communication or collaboration.
-If your role is highly technical or fast changing, digital fluency or adaptability may be most valuable.
+If your role is highly technical or always evolving, digital fluency or adaptability may be most valuable.